chvvkumar/Monitoring/README.md

 **
-# Monitoring VMWare ESXi, Synology, PiHole and Raspberry Pi using Grafana, InfluxDB and Telegraf
+# Monitor ESXi, Synology, Docker, PiHole and Raspberry Pi using Grafana, InfluxDB and Telegraf

 ## Screenshots: